erikrm/project-thesis/README.md

 The question is if I should use both visible and infrared spectrometer.
 If I can automate the process of gathering data somewhat, which I should do any way, it wont make much difference in work load to include both.
 Only in preparation time.
 I should maybe see if I can get a second camera to document the outside of the setup.

+## Two methods I'm conflicted about
+1. Using contours and time dependance to estimate objects going in and out of the picture, and how the spectrometer value changes accordingly
+   This is probably the most efficient way, and the way I believe in the most.
+But it is a time consuming setup and error prone, as slight shifts in the waste can make it seem like new objects entered the picture.
+2. Using the pixel values to determine which pixels that are the cause for different part of the spectrum.
+    It is definetly possible to make classes based on approximate similar rgb values, and link the approach of a new class, or amount in a class to a change in spectrum.
+The trouble with this is that a material can look different when in a shadow, but I guess we can assume same degree of getting darker for each color, and that the relation will be approximate constant inside and outside of a shadow.
+    Area calculation is still non-trivial as we will have to know the distance to the object.

 # Add to sources
 ## Garbage statistics: